boivie/lovebeat/docs/advanced.rst

 Automatic Setting of Timeouts
 -----------------------------

-While you can set the error and/or warning timeout manually, they can also be automatically calculated based on the frequency and regularity of the heartbeats.
+While you can set the timeout manually, they can also be automatically calculated based on the frequency and regularity of the heartbeats.

 A regular heartbeat results in a low threshold (compared to the median frequency of the heartbeats) and an irregular heartbeat sets the threshold higher so that